Hamza2-2/Mobile-Application-Development-MAD-Hamza-Afzal/Week-1/README.md

 Welcome to the Flutter Introduction App! 🚀 This is a simple Flutter application designed to display an introduction with styled text and an icon.

+**Note:** The main application Code is located in main.dart file in lib folder

 🎯 **Features**

 📌 White Background for a clean and minimalistic look.